jarosm/KSP-ParkingBrake/README.md

 KSP mod for stopping sliding of a vessel on a slope.

 # Changelog
+## Version 0.4.1
+- Russion localization by kovakthemost

 ## Version 0.4.0
 - Recompile for KSP 1.11.1